An $S_4$ model inspired from self-complementary neutrino mixing: Summary and conclusion

 \section{Summary and conclusion}

 In this paper, we construct a self-complementary mixing pattern from the self-complementarity relation and $\delta_{\rm CP}=-\frac{\pi}{2}$.
 A Majorana neutrino mass matrix is obtained from the perturbative SC mixing to $\mathcal{O}(\lambda^2)$ ($\lambda=\sin\theta_{13}$).
-Then we build an $S_4$ flavour model to reproduce the structure of the Majorana mass matrix.
-The model gives predictions on neutrino masses and mixing that are compatible with the oscillation experiments results in the normal ordering of light neutrino masses.
+Then we build an $S_4$ flavour model to reproduce the structure of the Majorana mass matrix at the high energy.
+After evolving down to the low energy, the model renders a phenomenologically viable effective Majorana mass matrix and gives predictions on neutrino masses and mixing that are compatible with the oscillation experiments results in the normal ordering of light neutrino masses.
 For the quantities that have not been measured yet, the model gives predictions.

 We argue that the SC mixing has to be perturbatively realized in a model, as it contains substructure of the $\mu-\tau$ symmetric mixing.
 Using the expanded SC mixing, the Majorana mass matrix is constructed order by order.
 Although the SC mixing has a BM mixing at the leading order, the model is not merely another BM $S_4$ model.
 Because the higher order terms that are carefully arranged are as important as the leading order to reveal the full structure dictated by the SC mixing.
 It becomes clearer when we look at the neutrino sector of the model, which contains many parameters at a first sight but the detailed structure gets most of them correlated.